What is Intermittent Fasting?

 -

-Lean proteins (chicken, eggs, fish)
+Proteins that are lean (chicken, eggs, fish)

 -

-Healthy fats (olive oil, avocado, nuts)
+Fats that are good for you (olive oil, avocado, nuts)

 -

-Complex carbs (brown rice, oats, sweet potatoes)
+Carbs that are complex (brown rice, oats sweet potatoes)

 -